SohailMehmood/Dragon-Ball-Series-Website/README.md

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
-- [Visual Studio Code](https://code.visualstudio.com/) used as an IDE for development.
+- [Visual Studio Code](https://code.visualstudio.com) used as an IDE for development.
+- [JPG to PNG](https://jpg2png.com) used to change img type.
+- [Youtube to MP3](https://en.onlymp3.to/s16/) used to get audio from youtube video.

 ## Testing